ajparsons/gchq-grid-puzzle/README.md

 # gchq-grid-puzzle
-Script with brute force solution to the first part of gchq christmas puzzle 2015
+Script with brute force solution to the first part of the GCHQ Christmas Puzzle 2015